linaGirl/ee-class/README.md

         inherits: Person

         , init: function constructor(name, alive) {
-            // you need to give the function a name in order to be able to call its super
+            // you need to give the function a name in order to be able to call
-            // you must «call» or «apply» the super function to give it the correct context constructor.super.call(this, alive);
+            // its super. you must «call» or «apply» the super function to give
+            // it the correct context
+            constructor.super.call(this, alive);

             this.name = Class.define(this, 'name', Class(name).Enumerable());